bentriom/radiopreditool/README.md

 ### Configuration file

-The extraction/analyzes are based on a configuration file, some examples are locaed in the directory config.
+The extraction/analyzes are based on a configuration file, some examples are locaed in the directory `config`.
 This file set important configuration variables for a proper execution of the Snakemake pipeline.
 Here is a description of the variables: